 I read your article about mass murders and spree killings in the U.S. I’m a survivor of one which you didn’t list.
 On Sunday morning, July 27, 2008, at Tennessee Valley Unitarian Universalist Church, Knoxville Tennessee, Jim Adkisson walked into my church with 70 shotgun shells and opened fire.
 He killed 2 and injured 7.
 The only reason he stopped firing was that the gun jammed after the 3rd shot.
 He was tackled by retired history professor Dr. John Bohstedt.

 Maybe the low death toll keeps this incident off the list.

 However, I noticed something recently in the news which struck home.
 Discussion about the shooting in Aurora Colorado has included several people saying “we’ll never forget.”
 Yet here in Knoxville, I’ve been in more than one circumstance when the subject has come up, and someone will say “oh yeah, I do remember that” as if it’s something that happened a long time ago in a galaxy far far away.

 Maybe because I was there, my perspective is a little different.
 The fact that the anniversary is coming up may be why I’m thinking about it right now.

 Anyway, just my opinion, the TVUUC incident might belong on your list.

 In our further correspondence Dunklin noted that there are memorials around the building to commemorate what happened.
 “The church has preserved the shotgun blast pattern on one of the exit doors with a small plaque explaining what it is and why it’s there,” he said.
 “That particular door is not visible unless you’re looking for it, so it’s not too ‘in your face.'”

-In a building meant for religious practice and spiritual reflection that's an understandable approach.
-But more broadly speaking, maybe a little more "in your face" wouldn't be a bad thing.
+In a building meant for religious practice and spiritual reflection that’s an understandable approach.
+But when it comes to the broader problem of mass shootings, perhaps a little more “in your face” would now begin to make some sense.